This post contains affiliate links. Please see our disclosure policy.

 Ground turkey meatballs on a baking sheet.

-Step 2.
-Scoop about two tablespoons worth of the mixture out of the bowl and roll it into a ball, again, using your hands.
-Place the meatball onto the parchment-lined baking sheet.
-Repeat until the entire mixture has been used up, then pop the tray into the fridge to chill for 30 minutes.
+Blend the meatball ingredients, then scoop about 2 tablespoons of the mixture from the bowl.
+With your hands, roll it into a ball and place it onto a parchment-lined baking sheet.
+Repeat until the entire mixture has been used, then chill in the fridge for 30 minutes.

 Tomato sauce with herbs and bay leaf.